 Today I’m reviewing Mionix’s new Sargas Medium mouse pad.
-This is their second-smallest and cheapest mousing surface, but is constructed from the same materials and offers the same design as the remainder of the Sargas range, from Small to XXL.
+This is their second-smallest and mousing surface, but is constructed from the same materials and offers the same design as the remainder of the Sargas range, from Small to XXL.
 Let’s take a look!

 The Sargas Medium looks quite standard for a gaming mouse pad, with a nearly rectangular shape that cuts a thin crescent out of the bottom centre.
 The left side is dominated by a yellow (almost lime) Mionix logo which extends to the centre of the mouse pad, while the right side has only a small Mionix Sargas logo in the upper right.